openela/openela.org/content/news/hello_world.md

 ---
-title: CIQ, Oracle and SUSE Create Open Enterprise Linux Association for a Collaborative and Open Future
+title: CIQ, Oracle and SUSE Create OpenEL Association for a Collaborative and Open Future
 slug: hello_world
 date: 2023-08-10
 aliases: